LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   * **Before proceeding, ensure you have read the [Setup](#setup) portion of the guide.**
   * You can combine an overclock with an undervolt or choose one over the other.
 An overclock with an undervolt will lead to more performance, however.
   ## Finding a Core Clock
   1. Open Afterburner and put the core clock offset to +75 as a baseline.
-This baseline will generally be stable and 75 MHz ensures it fits with both the 12.5 MHz steps that Pascal uses and the 15 MHz steps that Turning, Ampere, and Lovelace use.
+This baseline will generally be stable, and 75 MHz ensures it fits with the 12.5 MHz steps Pascal uses and the 15 MHz steps that Turning, Ampere, and Lovelace use.

      ![image](https://user-images.githubusercontent.com/69487009/155863420-bc3c3d17-07b9-4992-b3d6-1550352a7bbd.png)